cakephp/docs/en/deployment.rst

 * Debug messages, created with :php:func:`pr()` and :php:func:`debug()` are
   disabled.
-* Core CakePHP caches are flushed ever 99 years, instead of every 10 seconds as in development.
+* Core CakePHP caches are flushed every 99 years, instead of every 10 seconds as in development.
 * Error views are less informative, and give generic error messages instead.
 * Errors are not displayed.